How to Convert MPEG Files to DVD Disc for Mac OS X

 Step 3: Burn ISO image

-Hit the "Burn" button located in lower right side, and you'll see a dialog prompt, which asks you to fill up some output settings.
+Hit the "Burn" tab located in the top center, and you'll see a dialog prompt, which asks you to fill up some output settings.
 You can change the title name from "My DVD" to what you like, often used for identification purpose, for example.
-Hit "Save" to close the dialog if you're satisfied all of settings.